Felixstowe branch line: History

 The development of railways in Felixstowe, showing (from the top) when the railway opened in 1877, and after major changes in 1898, 1970 and 2013.

-The first railway proposed for the small coastal town of Felixstowe was the Ipswich and Felixstowe Railway in 1865, to run from the GER station at Westerfield to Hog Lane in Felixstowe.
-In 1873 a tramway was proposed from Ipswich station to Landguard Common (near the mouth of the River Orwell) and Fagborough Cliff where it would connect with the ferry to Harwich.
-One of the tramway's promoters, Colonel George Tomline, suggested instead that a proper railway should be built instead, running from Westerfield to a pier to be constructed at Landguard Common.
-An Act of Parliament was granted for this scheme on 19 July 1875 under the name of the Felixstowe Railway and Pier Company.
-Two years later the name was changed to the Felixstowe Railway and Dock Company when a new Act authorised the construction of a dock at Languard Common close to the pier with an access channel and railway lines.
+The first railway proposed for the small coastal town of Felixstowe was the Ipswich and Felixstowe Railway by the Ipswich and Felixstowe Railway Act 1865 (28 & 29 Vict. c. ccciii), to run from the GER station at Westerfield to Hog Lane in Felixstowe.
+Tramways were authorised by the Felixstowe and Fagborough Cliff (Walton) Tramway Order 1873, and the Ipswich and Felixstowe Tramways Order 1873.
+Together, they were proposed from Ipswich station to Landguard Common (near the mouth of the River Orwell) and Fagborough Cliff where it would connect with the ferry to Harwich.
+One of the tramways' promoters, Colonel George Tomline, suggested instead that a proper railway should be built instead, running from Westerfield to a pier to be constructed at Landguard Common that had been authorised by the Felixstowe Pier Order 1873.
+The Felixstowe Railway and Pier Act 1875 (38 & 39 Vict. c. cxlv) was granted for this scheme on 19 July 1875 under the name of the Felixstowe Railway and Pier Company.
+Two years later the name was changed to the Felixstowe Railway and Dock Company when the Felixstowe Railway and Dock Act 1879 (42 & 43 Vict. c. clxxvii) authorised the construction of a dock at Languard Common close to the pier with an access channel and railway lines.